Does WOR affect the early tree growth of replanted almond orchards?

 Assessing potential impacts of WOR on other almond tree diseases

 Incidences of almond tree diseases other than PRD at the replant trial sites have been very low and not impacted by WOR treatments.
-The short, 2-year timeframe for these trials was too short to adequately assess WOR impacts on diseases that can affect orchards throughout their economic lifespans.
+The two-year timeframe for these trials was too short to adequately assess WOR impacts on diseases that can affect orchards throughout their economic lifespans.

-From our knowledge of pathogen biology, we have no reason to suspect that almond bloom or foliar pathogen populations would be directly impacted by WOR, although it is conceivable that some diseases that can be intensified by stress (e.g., non-infectious bud failure, bacterial canker) may be suppressed by periodic reductions in water stress associated with WOR.
+From our knowledge of pathogen biology, we have no reason to suspect that almond bloom or foliar pathogen populations would be directly impacted by WOR, although it is conceivable that some diseases that can be intensified by stress (e.g., non-infectious bud failure, bacterial canker) may even be suppressed by WOR, thanks to periodic reductions in water stress.

-We offer the following WOR suggestions for almond disease situations in which WOR may not advised vs. situations where WOR is advisable.
+We offer the following WOR suggestions for almond disease situations in which WOR may or may not be advisable.

 Almond disease situations in which WOR is not advised